Air Force Public Affairs

 Members of the Hall of Fame, whether enlisted, officer, or civilian, were groundbreaking leaders in one or more of the specialties encompassed by the Air Force Public Affairs career field — Band, Broadcasting, Visual Information/Combat Camera, and Information/Public Affairs.
 They secured their places of honor in the history and traditions of the Air Force by their ceaseless and eminently successful efforts to earn it the trust, confidence, and appreciation of the American people.

 The Hall of Fame has both a physical and virtual location.
-A wall display at the Defense Information School at Fort Meade, Maryland opened in February 2025.
+On April 22, 2025, the physical location became a reality with the unveiling of the Hall of Fame wall display at the Defense Information School at Fort Meade, Maryland.
 The display, pictured in the story below, features the “Pioneers” – the original fifteen members of the Hall of Fame.
 The virtual Hall of Fame on this website features both the Pioneers and the nineteen more members who have been inducted since the Hall of Fame began in July 2021.

 To read about the accomplishments of the distinguished professionals who have been honored as Hall of Fame inductees, see the list below.